ArmaghanBz/ArmaghanBz/README.md

 # Studies at:
 Student at Bahria University.
 Currently doing Bachelors in Computer Science.
 # Skills that i'm looking to Develop:
-My main focus is in C++, PYTHON, HTML, CSS, JAVASCRIPT and Flutter.
+My main focus is in C++, PYTHON, Full stack development and Flutter.